SpongeBobSun/ReactNative-TL-DR/how-does-it-start-in-javascript.md

 `UIManager` is also an important part.
 It handles all native UI components.
 We will talk about it in an individual chapter.

 So basically this 'renderer' in JavaScript only render a virtual 'DOM tree' in memory.
 The actual drawings is handled by those native ui modules.

-That's concluded how ReactNative started in JavaScript.
+That's concluded how ReactNative start in JavaScript.